 First, what is a charge card?
 Put in the simplest terms, it is a card you must pay off in full each month.
 Now we should always pay off our full balances each month on all of our cards we use, but for the most part with charge cards, you must do this — unlike a credit card that allows one to carry a balance month to month.
 There are ways to allow some charge cards to carry a balance, but rather than “muddy up the waters” let’s stick with the stock information.

 There are also the slightly more common business charge cards that are very similar to the personal charge cards.
 Another perk of charge cards is most times there is no preset limit to what you can charge and the amount a bank will allow you to charge more or less month by month or year by year or even depending on if you got a big job and project and want a say make an unusually large (for you) sized purchase in a given month.

-Then we have the wide array of personal Credit cards like Delta AMEX cards, Costco card or the SPG card.
-These are what most folks think of when you talk credit cards.
-They have a set credit line you are recommend not to go over (I suggest never going over by 50% in a given month).
+Then we have a wide array of personal credit cards like Delta AMEX cards, Chase Sapphire Preferred, World of Hyatt card, etc. These are what most folks think of when you talk credit cards.
+They have a set credit line you are recommend not to exceed.
+(I suggest never going over by 50% in a given month).
 You can, but should not, carry a balance month to month.

 Why are these different cards of importance to us?
 Well, back in the “day,” you could hold a ton of AMEX cards.
 Today the de facto rule of thumb seems to be a maximum of five cards.
 This includes both personal and business total (one example 3 personal 2 biz).